Wa1tonGan/NetChain/documents/blueprint.md

 1. Network Watcher detects failure/degradation/shortfall or receives an authorised urgent event.
 2. Priority Controller applies P0 safety rules first, then enterprise/plan priority.
 3. Traffic Controller immediately protects critical traffic by throttling/deprioritising low-priority traffic.
-4. Network Rescue Agent queries all ready providers in parallel using structured A2A requests.
+4. Network Rescue Agent queries all ready providers in parallel using structured A2A requests (requests carry the required duration; the buyer's budget is never revealed to provider agents).
 5. Gonka selects the first/best viable offer based on emergency mode or normal mode.
-6. Buyer and provider sign a short-lived recovery voucher tied to pre-funded Sui authority.
+6. Buyer and provider sign a short-lived recovery voucher tied to pre-funded Sui authority; the escrow amount = plan price + platform transaction fee.
 7. Provider activates the path through CAMARA/provider API while the Sui commitment is submitted in parallel.
 8. Traffic Controller moves selected traffic to the recovered path.
 9. Network Watcher verifies the KPI.
 If the path fails validation, the next provider is activated.
-10. After service, Sui final settlement is completed and traffic fails back only when the primary path is stable.
+10. After service, verification and split settlement complete the loop (see 4.3); traffic fails back only when the primary path is stable.

+### 4.3 After Service — Verification & Split Settlement

+1. For the whole recovered session, the Verification Agent records the actually delivered capacity/quality (start, end, sampled bandwidth) as a connection log.
+2. When the purchased duration ends, a deterministic (non-LLM) check compares delivered vs promised against a configurable tolerance range.
+3. Within tolerance → settlement releases the escrow to two addresses: provider amount → provider address, platform fee → platform address.
+4. Below promise beyond tolerance → a proportional penalty is deducted from the provider payout (never a full refund); the on-chain connection log is the evidence, so the customer can see exactly what was delivered at any moment.

+> Escrow 资金流（锁钱 → 冻结 → 判定 → 双地址分账/扣罚）已整合进 3.3 的系统图，并附详解。

+> This verification loop is the answer to "why not buy directly from the provider": the marketplace is the only channel where delivery is measured, logged on-chain and enforced with a penalty.

+### 4.4 Individual Dynamic Purchase Flow (SMS-triggered)

+1. The watcher/portal detects the user's line degrading.
+2. The system pushes an **SMS notification** (deliberately not WhatsApp — WhatsApp itself depends on the WiFi/data that just failed).
+3. The user replies with a duration (e.g. "5 minutes"); no pre-configuration required.
+4. The Rescue Agent asks providers for duration-based plans without revealing the wallet balance, selects the best offer, deducts plan price + fee from the user's pre-loaded platform wallet, and **activates immediately**.
+5. Per purchase, the user decides how much of the wallet to allocate to that offer; the allocated amount — not the wallet total — is all the provider side ever sees.

 ---